 Equally, you will have communal spaces where you can study and make a tea or coffee for the long nights spent working.

-At Unihabit, we understand the importance of having a good space to live in during your time as a student, as well as the importance of the décor of rooms for university students.
+derstand the importance of having a good space to live in during your time as a student, as well as the importance of the décor of rooms for university students.
 Through our website, you can find out about the offer of halls that we have in Barcelona, Girona, Sant Cugat del Vallès.
 We have accommodation in modern neighbourhoods, with lots going on for young people, cultural life and study areas.
-You can always call us for personalised information or to answer any queries on +34 608 608 829 or +34 935 953 953 or you can also send us an email to [email protected].
+You can always call us for personalised information or to answer any queries on +34 608 608 829 or +34 935 953 953 or you can also send us an email to email@example.com.